-- The Sun is one of millions of stars in the solar system.
-It is however larger than most (although not the biggest) and a very special star to us.
+- The Sun is one of the millions of stars in the solar system.
+It is, however, larger than most (although not the biggest) and a very special star to us.
 Without the Sun there would be absolutely no life on Earth.

 - The Sun is so big it takes up 99% of the matter in our solar system.
 The 1% left over is taken up by planets, asteroids, moons and other matter.

-- As the Sun ages it will get bigger.
-When this happens it will consume some of the things close to it, this includes Mercury, Venus and maybe even Earth and Mars.
+- As the Sun ages, it will get bigger.
+When this happens, it will consume some of the things close to it, and this includes Mercury, Venus and maybe even Earth and Mars.
 Luckily this is billions of years in the future.

 - The Sun is the centre of the solar system.

 - The Sun is 92.96 million miles (149.6 kilometers) away from Earth.

 - The Sun is made of a ball of burning gases.
 These gases are 92.1% hydrogen and 7.8% helium.

 - The sunlight we see on Earth left the Sun 8 minutes ago.
 This is the length of time it takes for the light to travel the distance between the Sun and the Earth.